Shopify/shopify_app/README.md

 This will generate a user model which will be the storage for the tokens necessary for authentication.

 The current Shopify user will be stored in the rails session at `session[:shopify_user]`

+In this mode, The `self.store(auth_session, *args)` will be invoked with a Shopify User object hash, which is then used to store the token as part of a user record, rather than a store record.

 This will change the type of token that Shopify returns and it will only be valid for a short time.
 Read more about `Online access` [here](https://help.shopify.com/api/getting-started/authentication/oauth).
 Note that this means you won't be able to use this token to respond to Webhooks.